Here are the top 30 craft brands based on total dollar sales within IRI-tracked sales channels over the preceding 52 weeks ending on May 15, 2022.

 Here are those rarest of drinks—products of studious craftsmanship and persistent tinkering, balancing great character with great drinkability.
 Once again, here are the pinnacles of the craft.

-Here are the top 50 beers of 2020, as voted on by the readers of Craft Beer & Brewing Magazine®.
+You voted, and here they are: your top 50 beers of 2022, plus your favorite breweries by size, as decided by the readers of Craft Beer & Brewing Magazine®.